hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/instance_validator.md

 When using the HAPI FHIR [JPA Server](../server_jpa/) you can simply upload your packages into the JPA Server package registry and the contents will be made available to the validator.

-If you are using the validator as a standalone service (i.e. you are invoking it via a Java call) you will need to explcitly make your packages available to the validation support chain.
+If you are using the validator as a standalone service (i.e. you are invoking it via a Java call) you will need to explicitly make your packages available to the validation support chain.

 The following example shows the use of [NpmPackageValidationSupport](./validation_support_modules.html#npmpackagevalidationsupport) to load a package and use it to validate a resource.